grodansparadis/can4vscp_kelvin_ntc10k/readme.txt

 *not* to erase the chip before programming it.

 If no bootloader is required it is OK to use the standard C startup code, a standard linker description.
-In this case the absolute vector address for the low priority interrup in main.c  must be changed back froo 0x218 to 0x18.
+In this case the absolute vector address for the low priority interrupt in main.c  must be changed back from 0x218 to 0x18.